Yozma Announces Landmark Football Partnership for 1st Anniversary

 The campaign will include a content series focused on breaking limits and kinds of community-driven events throughout the Yozmasports social media.
 These activations are designed to bring Yozma's "dare to explore" spirit closer to both football fans and outdoor adventure riders.

-As part of the anniversary campaign, Yozma will also launch a limited flash sale, allowing more riders to experience its electric dirt bike lineup, including the Yozma IN 10 and Yozma IN 10 Pro, for both teens and adult riders, offering a cleaner alternative without sacrificing the thrill of traditional off-road riding.
+As part of its 1st anniversary campaign, Yozma will launch a limited-time flash sale, giving more riders the chance to experience the Yozma IN 10, an electric dirt bike that delivers the excitement of off-road riding with a lower-noise, cleaner, and more accessible riding experience.

 As Yozma launches its 1st anniversary campaign alongside its landmark partnership with the Belgian Red Devils, Yozma enters a new chapter of global growth, cultural relevance, and outdoor lifestyle expansion.